juliuspfadt/juliuspfadt.github.io/index.md

 # About
 Hello.

-This site is supposed to portray most of my professional output.
 I am a PhD candidate in psychological research methods at Ulm University.
-Having successfully defended my thesis with distinction on March 14th, 2023, I will soon be able to call myself Doctor of Natural Sciences (Dr. rer. nat.).
+I successfully defended my thesis with distinction (summa cum laude) on March 14th, 2023.

+My professional interest lies with statistical modeling: in particular, developing methods to help researchers learn about unobservable patterns in their data.
+These methods are ideally, but not exclusively, Bayesian.
+So far, I have mainly focused on methods for psychometrics, specifically, reliability estimation and structural equation modeling.

+I strongly believe that science should be free and accessible to everyone.
+Thus, I aim to publish open-access and implement all methods in free and open-source software, i.e., R and JASP.

-Sometime in the future, the site may also contain some of my non-work related adventures.
-We'll see.
+<font size="2"> Sometime in the future, this site may also contain some of my non-work related adventures.
+We'll see.  </font>